Apicurio/apicurio-registry-client-sdk-python/README.md

 ## Notes for Large OpenAPI documents
-If the OpenAPI document is large, imports in registryclient.apis and registryclient.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
+If the OpenAPI document is large, imports in apicurioregistryclient.apis and apicurioregistryclient.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
 In that case, there are a couple of solutions:

 Solution 1:
 Use specific imports for apis and models like:
-- `from registryclient.api.default_api import DefaultApi`
+- `from apicurioregistryclient.api.default_api import DefaultApi`
-- `from registryclient.model.pet import Pet`
+- `from apicurioregistryclient.model.pet import Pet`

 Solution 2:
 Before importing the package, adjust the maximum recursion limit as shown below:
 ```
 import sys
 sys.setrecursionlimit(1500)
-import registryclient
+import apicurioregistryclient
-from registryclient.apis import *
+from apicurioregistryclient.apis import *
-from registryclient.models import *
+from apicurioregistryclient.models import *
 ```